 Malduk spoke up angrily, “We should learn what we are committing to before moving so recklessly, Shunal!”

 The smoky figure chuckled lightly before nodding, “Secure the remains and ye shall inherit mine own title.
 Ensuring the rest of a long fatigued soul.
 Now, swing thy blade and open the rift to the realm of the living.”

 Shunal grinned slightly, “See that, Malduk?
 If we get his remains, it just means that we get his title and he gets to die for good.”
 He said as he swung the sword through the air.
 The blade seemed to cut right through the empty space in front of Shunal, tearing space itself apart in a distorted screeching sound.
 The tear spread apart to create an opened, bronze-gold colored rift.
 Shunal then looked at the smoky figure and tilted his head, “Wait… what’s the title we’re going to have?”

 “Rift Keeper.
 Use the power as ye see fit, Shunal.”
 The figure stated before suddenly pushing the Maleida through the rift.

 Shunal’s eyes widened when he felt the chilling touch of the Mysterva pushing him forward.
 Shunal found himself surrounded by the bronze-gold light for a moment before he was on the ground.
 He looked around, seeing the inside of the same ship again.
-Everything seemed slightly different, but it was the same ship.
-The coloring of the wood was more vibrant, and sunlight was pouring in from a staircase ahead of him leading to the upper deck.
+Everything looked slightly different, but it was the same ship.
+The coloring of the wood was more vibrant and light was pouring in from a staircase ahead of him leading to the upper deck.